Mercury-Redstone 4: Failed spacecraft recovery

 HUS-1 helicopter attempting to recover the Liberty Bell 7 spacecraft.
 The recovery ship is visible in the distance.

 Leaving aside the swimming astronaut, Lewis completed his approach to the sinking spacecraft, as both he and co-pilot John Reinhard were intent on spacecraft recovery.
 This action was a conditioned reflex based on past training experience.
 While training off the Virginia beaches the helicopter pilots had noted that the astronauts seemed at home in and to enjoy the water.
 So Reinhard quickly cut the high-frequency antenna as soon as the helicopter reached Liberty Bell 7.
 Throwing aside the antenna cutting device, Reinhard picked up the shepherd's-hook recovery pole and carefully threaded the crook through the recovery loop on top of the spacecraft.
 By this time Lewis had lowered the helicopter to assist Reinhard in his task to a point that the helicopter's three wheels were in the water.
-The capsule sank out of sight, but the pickup pole tangled as the attached cable went taut, indicating to the helicopter pilots that they had made the catch.
+The capsule sank out of sight, but the pickup pole twanged as the attached cable went taut, indicating to the helicopter pilots that they had made the catch.

 Reinhard immediately prepared to pass the floating astronaut the personnel hoist, but at that moment Lewis called a warning that a detector light had flashed on the instrument panel, indicating that metal chips were in the oil sump because of engine strain.
 Considering the implication of impending engine failure, Lewis told Reinhard to retract the personnel hoist while he called the second helicopter to retrieve Grissom.

 Meanwhile, Grissom, having made certain that he was not snared by any lines, noticed that the primary helicopter was having trouble raising the submerged spacecraft.
 He swam back to the spacecraft to see if he could assist, but found the cable properly attached.
 When he looked up for the personnel line, he saw the helicopter start to move away.